EV Charging Industry Protocols and Standards

 Charge point operators and e-mobility service providers are facing challenges expanding internationally especially in dealing with different protocols, regulations, and multi-currencies, and integrating roaming capabilities into their networks.

-In this blog post, we’ve put together a list of the EV charging industry standards and protocols which deliver the flexibility that is needed for the entire electric vehicle market and will be a key enabler of future EV charging infrastructure developments.
+In this blog post, we’ve put together a list of the EV charging industry standards and protocols which deliver the flexibility that is needed for the entire electric vehicle market.
+Standardization in the industry will be a key enabler of future EV charging infrastructure developments.

 EV charging protocols